halilatilla/react-text-particles/README.md

 # React Text Particles

-You can create bubble particles
+You can create bubbles particles with this package.

 ## Installation